Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

 The doctor called Mrs. Cohen saying, "Mrs. Cohen, your check came back."
 Mrs. Cohen answered, "So did my arthritis!"

-I think eating a healthy diet is important, but I am not sure if I want to give up eating chicken eggs or several other foods.
+I think eating a healthy diet is important, but you must consider what type of diet works for you.
 I know many people are vegetarians, and live well.

 I did try juicing vegetables and eating a vegetarian diet for 6 weeks one time.
 I think I did feel a little better, but I caved on the diet.